Running COMSOL on our clusters#

 comsol batch slurm -np ${SLURM_CPUS_PER_TASK} -recoverydir $PWD/recovery.@process_id -inputfile my_model.mph

-The @process_id is replaced by a number specific to the job, so you can have multiple jobs running at the same time, without risking overwriting files from different simulations.
+is replaced by a number specific to the job, so multiple jobs

-And since we want to maximize the performance, we can store every temporary file related to the job on the node.
-We can also turn off the autosave feature of the recovery files, since it's unlikely the nodes of the cluster will fail.
-You can do that with something like:
+And since you likely want to maximize the performance, you can store every temporary file related to the job on the node.
+Another option is to turn off the autosave feature of the recovery files, since it's unlikely the nodes of the cluster will fail.
+To do that you can use something like:

 #!/bin/bash -l